JR Notogawa Station shaped like a waterwheel.

 - te-arai 手洗い – restrooms (toilet)

-- ICOCA – IC smart card issued in the Kansai area as a rechargeable tap card to pay the train fare through an automated wicket equipped with a card reader.
+- ICOCA – IC smart card issued in the Kansai area as a rechargeable tap card to pay the train fare through an automated turnstile equipped with a card reader.
 Prounounced “Ikoka” which means “Shall we go?”

 - ressha 列車 – train